Top Professional Development Books For Teachers Compared

 There’s a technological and creative revolution underway.
 Excellent new tools, materials, and skills turn us all into makers.
 Using technology to make, repair or customize the things we need brings engineering, design, and computer science to the masses.
 Fortunately for educators, this maker movement overlaps with the natural inclinations of children and the power of learning by doing.

-More Professional Development Books For Teachers Reading List
+More Professional Development Books and Educator Books For Teachers Reading List

 - The Teacher’s Guide To Self-Care: Build Resilience, Avoid Burnout, And Being A Happier And Healthier You To The Classroom – Sarah Frost